whiz00/ligma-iso/How_to_build.md

 You need to move the entire 'archlabs' folder into the new directory that you made, but it is very important that you do it as root.
-Every file needs to be owned by "root".
+Every file needs to be owned by `root`.
 You can do this by opening a file manager as root.
 Or from the command line.

-If you cloned the repo in your Downloads folder, and then made a working directory called build, the command would look like this
+If you cloned the repo to `~/Downloads` and made a working directory called 'build'

     sudo cp -r ~/Downloads/Archlabs-Iso/archlabs ~/build/